gerkirill/jquery-stateful-plugin/README.md

 > ###What is a stateful plugin?
 > A stateful plugin is an advanced type of jQuery plugin that is self-aware — it maintains its own state, and often provides an external interface for outside code to interact with and alter the plugins state.
 Stateful plugins, or widgets as they are often called, often trigger events and provide callback hooks into important parts of their functionality.

+**Known alternatives:**

+https://github.com/gfranko/jq-boilerplate - have no clear separation between biolerplate code and code of your plugin.

+http://api.jqueryui.com/jQuery.widget/ - adds external dependency (jQuery UI) to your plugin.

-For the case when state menegament is required for jQuery plugin - let's take e.g. simple slider as an example.
+For the case when state managament is required for jQuery plugin - let's take e.g. simple slider as an example.

 For each slider at the page you may want to: